-- Good Standing: A student with an overall grade point average at or above 2.7. - Academic Probation: A student with an overall grade point average below 2.7. - Academic Dismissal: A student status assigned after all appeals are exhausted for a violation of the Graduate Academic Performance Policy.
+- Good Standing: A student with an overall grade point average at or above 2.7. - Academic Probation: A student with an overall grade point average below 2.7, after review by the Graduate Academic Performance Committee, is sent an Academic Intervention letter with directives and conditions that must be met to avoid subsequent academic review or dismissal - Academic Dismissal: A student status assigned after all appeals are exhausted for a violation of the Graduate Academic Performance Policy.
+Note: A status of "Good Standing" does not indicate eligibility to graduate.
+A GPA of 2.7 in both the major/concentrations, as well as the overall GPA, is required for graduation.